Content table

 What are its key functions?

-- Regulates your menstrual cycle
+- Regulating your menstrual cycle

-- Irregular or missed periods
+Irregular or missed periods

 If your cycle is all over the place, or you’re skipping periods entirely, estrogen could be part of the problem.
-This is especially true if you’re trying to conceive and can’t pinpoint when you’re ovulating. - Hot flashes or night sweats
+This is especially true if you’re trying to conceive and can’t pinpoint when you’re ovulating.

 This is more common in perimenopausal women, but low estrogen can sneak up on you at any age.

 Waking up in the middle of the night drenched in sweat?
-That’s estrogen giving you a little reminder it’s not where it needs to be. - Dry skin or thinning hair
+That’s estrogen giving you a little reminder it’s not where it needs to be.

-Estrogen helps maintain the health of your skin and hair.
-When levels dip, you might notice that your skin’s a bit drier, or your hair isn’t as thick as it used to be. - Mood swings or irritability
+Estrogen plays a crucial role in maintaining the health of your skin and hair.
+When the levels dip, you may notice your skin becoming drier, or your hair is no longer as thick as it used to be.

 Estrogen also has a role in balancing your mood.
 Low levels can leave you feeling more emotional or just, well, kind of “off.”
-You might even experience feelings of anxiety or depression. - Vaginal dryness
+You might even experience feelings of anxiety or depression.

 If you’re having trouble getting pregnant, low estrogen might be the culprit.
 It can affect your ability to ovulate, which obviously impacts your chances of conceiving.